The inner-outer Game of Travelling Alone

 You are travelling alone means extending your comfort zone.
 This process naturally happens whenever you get out of your comfort zone by doing something that you do not like or feel uncomfortable about.
 It does not necessarily mean you have to make weird things or be over-adventurous.
 You know what you can do and what you cannot do, and you know how far you can go, dare, have fun and gain that precious feeling to say: finally I did that!
 Yay.

-What’s the best place for a great Solo Travel Adventure?
+What’s the best place for great Solo Travel Adventures?

 Australia is a country that offers excellent opportunities to all types of solo travellers from newbies who are willing to try out a first solo experience to expert travellers who are seeking to bring their adventures to the next level.